What Are the Benefits of Culligan Bottled Water?

 This type of filtration requires an external force to complete the transport.
 So pressure is a key part of the reverse osmosis process.

 Because contaminant molecules are larger than water molecules, only water pushes through the semipermeable membrane.
-Meanwhile, contaminants get left behind.
+Leaving contaminants behind.

 Absolute 1 micron filtration